-The Fall 2017 issue of The Fringed Gentian™ has been issued.
-The Spring 2018 issue is scheduled for release in the early Spring 2018.
+The Summer 2018 issue of The Fringed Gentian™ has been issued.
+The Autumn 2018 issue is due out in November.
 Contact editor Betsy McNerney (e-mail) on any questions.
 Past issues are available in the newsletter PDF archive.

 STUDENT TRANSPORTATION GRANT PROGRAM: